 Otherwise known as ‘all inclusive friend packages’.
 If you start out your adventure with an organised holiday with companies like Contiki, Topdeck or Busabout.
 It’s a sure way to make new friends because you're stuck together, you're instantly connected with new people from all over the world and they’re all sharing the same experience with you - queue the bonding.

 And there you have it.
 Don't forget about our awesome Global Communities too of Facebook & Instagram, which grows by the thousands every year and where there’s plenty of solo travellers making friends before they go everyday!
 Our Global Travellers have created new friends, inspired others to get out there and even sparked a few love interests too!
-Click that little green button to join the adventure.
+Click that little red button to join the adventure.